 Keep reading: Routing messages using assignment rules

-A type of data about your users, leads or companies.
-Attributes are facts about a person relevant to your product, like what plan they’re on, or about your conversations with them, like when they last messaged you.
-Some attributes come standard with Intercom, and you can create your own custom attributes.
+A type of data that collects facts about a person relevant to your product, like what plan they’re on, or about your conversations with them, like when they last messaged you.
+Some data attributes come standard with Intercom, and you can create your own custom data attributes.

 Keep reading: Tracking user data using attributes and events

 A message you write to users that’s personal to who they are and what they do in your product.
 It’s automatically sent when they meet the rules you set for the message.

 Keep reading: In-app auto messages explained

 An icon on the Messenger's launcher that lets customers know messages are waiting to be read.